say4n/esoterica/README.md

 ### bogosort

 To sort a list, just shuffle it till entropy finds its way to order.
-Its name is a portmanteau of the words bogus and sort.
+Wikipedia says, "Its name is a portmanteau of the words bogus and sort".

 [ [View Source](https://github.com/say4n/esoterica/blob/master/bogosort.py) ]
 [ [Description](https://en.wikipedia.org/wiki/Bogosort) ]